jasonuc/greentext/README.md

 - **Customizable Inputs**: Write your own green-text stories with ease.
 - **Thumbnail Support**: Add an image to your meme, or use the built-in placeholder if you're feeling minimalist.
+- **Support for External Thumbnails**: Use image URLs as thumbnails for your memes.
+- **Customizable Colors**: Set background and text colors using HEX codes.
+- **Dynamic Font Options**: Choose your preferred font and size.
 - **Fast and Lightweight**: Powered by Go, because performance matters even when making memes.
 - **Formatted Output**: Saves memes as beautifully formatted PNGs, ready for sharing.